CWD! began as a tribute to a husband - a neighbor and friend to others, who passed away suddenly a few years ago....

 Endangered or Threatened Species of the Month

-This month we are highlighting California Red-Legged Frog, a threatened species that is important to the watersheds throughout California.
+This month we are highlighting the California Condor, whose scavenging habits are vital to the stability of California's ecosystem and food chain.
 Find out more about this important and cherished species in California.